 You can also schedule your shipment for later by specifying the date, time and time zone.
 If you decide to schedule your mailing, you can ask to update the contact list before sending to make sure you send your message to all your contacts, including new subscribers.

-6. Analyze the results of your mailings
+6. Analyze the result

 After sending an SMS, it is important to check the results to find out what worked and what didn’t.
 All this in order to constantly improve and send more relevant messages over time.
 Here is the list of data that is collected on your SMS campaigns, which you can analyze: